-Once your child is old enough to start walking, running, and jumping, she’ll likely shed much of her baby weight.
+Once your child is old enough to start walking, running, and jumping, they’ll likely shed much of their baby weight.
 But the transition from chubby baby to thinner kid doesn’t happen overnight.
 “It’s still normal for a 2-year-old to have a prominent tummy,” King says.
 “It’s not necessarily about how they look.”

 Instead, think about how well your child can move.
 Other than BMI, “one sign that there’s a weight issue in the works, even before that 2-year mark, is if your child is having trouble walking, rolling over, or pulling themselves up easily,” King says.
-If her weight keeps her from being active, talk to your pediatrician.
+If their weight keeps them from being active, talk to your pediatrician.

 What You Can Do

-Healthy habits will not only help your child’s weight, it will teach her how to live well for a lifetime.
+Healthy habits will not only help your child’s weight, it will teach them how to live well for a lifetime.
 Here are some strategies to keep in mind: